Kubota makes a zero-turn that competes with the best zero-turns on the market. That doesn’t mean it will never have problems.

 Reasons a Kubota Zero Turn Mower Won’t Start

-I only mention to check the fuel tank just in case you forgot this obvious reason and started to check other items on your Kubota zero-turn.
+I only mention checking the fuel tank just in case you forgot this obvious reason and started to check other items on your Kubota zero-turn.

 You may have developed a fuel leak, the fuel gauge may be faulty, or you may have simply forgotten the last time you added fuel.